 - Check eligibility to work in the UK.

 Photographs and Videos

 Whilst lots of parents and carers really enjoy seeing photos and videos of their children’s school life we are very mindful of our duty of care towards all our pupils.
 We take the issue of safeguarding very seriously and this includes the use of photographic and video images.

 Any photographs or videos taken by parents, carers and relatives at school productions, sports days or other events are for the enjoyment of individual families.
 They must not be used in any way that could potentially place a child at risk.
 This would include publishing images in any form of print or on the internet including social networking sites.
 This is emphasised before concerts and shows etc and where practical a record of parents and relatives taking photographs or videos is made.

 We understand that in exceptional circumstances a parent or carer may not wish their child to be photographed or videoed in this way.
 If this is the case then please contact the headteacher to discuss how this can be best achieved.
 Please ensure your child's data consent information is also up to date.

-If you are concerned about any online sexual abuse or the way someone has been communicating with you online please click the link below to report it.
+If you are concerned about any online abuse or the way someone has been communicating with you online please click the image to report it.

 If you need to speak out to stay safe click on the image above Keep Safe online and take a stand click on the image above